• Tue. Apr 15th, 2025

 AT MAJOR LIFE EVENTS

-This unique practice has remained central to the expressive Cypriot lifestyle and the dance still embodies the spirit of the Cypriot expression of celebration today.
+This unique practice has remained central to the expressive Cypriot lifestyle.
+The dance still embodies the spirit of the Cypriot expression of celebration today.
 Its origins date back to ancient times when communal celebrations played a pivotal role in the island’s social structure.
 This dance was often performed at gatherings that celebrated major life events, such as weddings, harvests, and religious occasions.
-This type of show dancing was often the highlight of the evening and was one of the main forms of celebration, creating a crucial element in bringing communities together.
+This type of show dancing was often the highlight of the evening and was one of the main forms of celebration.

 Dancing With Glasses On One's Head In Cyprus